Infinit3i/oco-buddy/README.md

 - password list that i cann select
 - automatic some scripts to work in the background
+- save known http/https directories to a list file that will parse the info on it and look for <NAME> #.#.# for version info

 - make readme more professional